-Cost of service provided
+Cost of service provided and goods sold

-The cost of services provided was USD 122 million, on par with last year.
-Due to the increaed activity, caused by higher revenue, staff costs increased with 12%, mainly due to an increased number of employees.
-The depreciations and other costs were lower than in 2020.
+The cost of services provided and goods sold was USD 142 million in 2022 - an increase of 16% due to the increased activity, staff costs increased with 7%, mainly due to an increased number of employees.
+The depreciation and amortization were on the same level as in 2021.